Title 1

 Please share your questions and ideas!

-We appreciate your feedback and participation in our programs!
-Each school site has already or will be contacting and meeting with families to share the required Title I notification, Parent Engagement Plan and Policy, School/Parent/Student Compact, and Annual Meeting notice.
-Attending a school’s annual meeting and/or Title I events is a terrific way to obtain information, get questions answered, and provide input and feedback that increases the success of our programs!
+Thank you for your feedback and for taking part in our programs!
+Each school has already contacted or will soon contact families to share important information.
+This includes the Title I notification, Parent Engagement Plan and Policy, School/Parent/Student Compact, and Annual Meeting notice.
+Attending a school's annual meeting or Title I events is a great way to learn more, get your questions answered, and share your ideas.
+Your input helps us make our programs even better!

 You can help in your student’s success!